 When asked, fans say that they just can’t miss India vs Pakistan as it is an emotion.
 2007 India vs Pakistan T20 World Cup history has its own legacy.
-Both the team reached into the finals after beating their strong opponents.
+Both the team reached the finals after beating their strong opponents.
 Team India won the first-ever ICC T20 trophy by defeating Pakistan in the climax.

-A List of India vs Pakistan T20 World Cup History
+List of India vs Pakistan T20 World Cup History

 |Year||Result||Man of the Match|

 |T20 World Cup 2007||Match tied (India won in the Super-over)||Mohammad Asif took 4 wickets for 18 runs.|

 |T20 World Cup 2007||Team India won by 5 runs (Final)||Irfan Pathan took 3 wickets for 16 runs|

 |T20 World Cup 2012||Team India won by 8 wickets||Virat Kohli scored 78 Runs and not out)|